 As against annual average disbursement of Rs.57,029 crore, Rs.1,38,348 crore and Rs.3,84,080 crore during the previous three plans the disbursement during 2012-13 alone was Rs.6,07,375 crore, exhibiting significantly high growth of credit year after year.

 [i]impact on improving crop productivity and output has been not so satisfactory, leave alone expected

 [ii] significant disparities in the flow of credit among States, districts, villages and even within the village

 [iii]significant imbalance between short-term and term loans, between credit disbursed to agriculture and allied activities as also across components of agricultural term loans, viz. irrigation development, farm mechanization, land development, plantation and horticulture, hi-tech agriculture, etc.

-[iv] difficulties experienced to easy and reliable access of institutional credit by small, marginal and tenant farmers, share croppers, oral lessees, landless laborers, households residing in hilly, tribal, desert, drought prone and most backward and vulnerable areas in particular[v]problem of loan repayments leading to building up huge amount of NPA has become serious and pernicious.
+[iv] difficulties experienced to easy and reliable access of institutional credit by small, marginal and tenant farmers, sharecroppers, oral lessees, landless laborers, households residing in hilly, tribal, desert, drought-prone and most backward and vulnerable areas in particular[v]problem of loan repayments leading to building up a huge amount of NPA has become serious and pernicious.

-Policy should address to create enabling environment that can significantly enhance credit absorption capacity of the geographical areas and farmers in each village.
+The policy should address to create an enabling environment that can significantly enhance the credit absorption capacityof the geographical areas and farmers in each village.

-For this, policy should focus on critical areas, namely
+For this, the policy should focus on critical areas, namely

 [i] investing significantly in rural infrastructure to improve farm fuel/energy, transport, communication, storage, processing and marketing facilities